alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-attending-christians-festivities.md

 locale: en
 lang: en
 note: true
-excerpt: "It is not permissible for Muslims to hold such celebrations, or attend them, or participate in them with the Christians, for such participation is a form of helping the occurrence of sin and transgression, whereas Allah has forbidden them."
+summary: "It is not permissible for Muslims to hold such celebrations, or attend them, or participate in them with the Christians, for such participation is a form of helping the occurrence of sin and transgression, whereas Allah has forbidden them."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz